Start Early

 When applications are reviewed following the deadline, there is not necessarily an advantage to applying before the deadline.
 However, completing and submitting your application early may give you peace of mind.
 It may help you avoid any last-minute challenges – for instance, if you are sick on the day of the deadline.

-If the program you are applying to has a rolling review process (if so, it will be noted on the program webpage), you are encouraged to apply as soon as possible and before the deadline.
+If the program you are applying to has a rolling review process (as noted on the program webpage), you are encouraged to apply as soon as possible and before the deadline.
 Applying early may help you secure a place on the program before it fills.